 FUNDING AREAS: Arts/culture/recreation, civic engagement, economic development, education, environmental education and preservation, health and human services

-IP TAKE: Make sure to attend a grantseeker information meeting at CCF.
-There are several funds and even giving circles here, so you’ll want to make sure you’re applying to the most relevant funding source.
+IP TAKE: Grant seekers should make sure to attend an information meeting at CCF.
+There are several funds and even giving circles here, so new grant seekers will want to make sure to apply to the most relevant funding source.

-PROFILE: The Cumberland Community Foundation (CCF) is located in Fayetteville, North Carolina, and was established in 1980 with a $576,840 gift from Dr. Lucile West Hutaff.
+PROFILE: The Cumberland Community Foundation (CCF) is located in Fayetteville, North Carolina, and was established in 1980 with a $576,840 grant from Dr. Lucile West Hutaff.
 She was a Fayetteville native and returned to the area upon retirement.
+The foundation seeks to give “together to enhance the quality and spirit of community life.

 There are six main community investment priorities at CCF: arts/culture/recreation, civic engagement, economic development, education, environmental education and preservation, and health and human services.
 Grantmaking stays within Cumberland County, and grantee info sessions are held before application deadlines.
 These are free to attend but require advance registration.
 In the past, deadlines have fallen in August, and then award notifications go out by November 1.